SoftUni-Internal/interactive-content/EN/04-Modules-And-Routing/05-Summary.md

 # Summary

+Angular-Modules-and-routing-31-Summary

 # In this lesson you learned:

--  What is NgModule?
+-  What NgModules are

-   -  Helps us to organize the application
+   *  they define the structure of our project

-   -  They organize the application into **blocks of functionality**
+   *  organizing the application into **blocks of functionality**

    ```js
    @NgModule({